Every person and every interaction matters.

 - Attach/upload your completed application form using the "Application Details" button and submit

-- Any resources developed or discovered during the project will be shared with the CTT for its repository of teaching and learning materials.
+- As appropriate, resources developed or discovered during the project will be shared with the CTT for its repository of teaching and learning materials.

 - Recipients will be required to submit a brief summary following the project’s completion focusing on outcomes and lessons learned and may be invited to share at CTT workshops and symposia.